abdulsaheel/ec2-docker-github_actions/README.md

 ## **Project Overview**

 This project demonstrates a Continuous Integration and Continuous Deployment (CI/CD) pipeline for a Flask application.
 It uses Docker to containerize the application and GitHub Actions for automated building and deployment.
 The application is deployed to an AWS EC2 instance, ensuring scalability and reliability.
+The setup also includes functionality for handling private Docker images with login capabilities and automatically detects and stops previous containers if they exist.

 ## **Prerequisites**